 - Improve the style of the organization

-- Examine the effects organizational changes within the company
+- Examine the effects of organizational changes within the company

 - Implement policies to improve the skills and competencies of the employees

-The framework upholds the viewpoint that there are multiple factors which influence on organization’s ability to change.
-Since the variables are interconnected, significant progress cannot be mode in other areas as well.
-The relevance of the model to strategic management is based on the 7-S which stand for policy areas vital to long-term organizational success.
+The framework upholds the viewpoint that there are multiple factors that influence an organization’s ability to change.
+Since the variables are interconnected, significant progress cannot be a mode in other areas as well.
+The relevance of the model to strategic management is based on the 7-S which stands for policy areas vital to long-term organizational success.

 McKinsey 7-S Model

 • Shared Values (also called Superordinate Goals): The interconnecting center of McKinsey’s model is shared values.
 What does the organization stand for and what are its central beliefs, attitudes and core values?

 • Strategy: This represents the plans for the allocation of a firm’s scarce resources, over time, to reach identified goals.
 How to cope with the future increase or decrease in demand for products and pressure from competitors?